 Anti-thyroid medications interfere with the thyroid's use of iodine to produce hormones.
 These prescription medications include propylthiouracil and methimazole (Tapazole).

-When these two drugs are used alone, a relapse of hyperthyroidism may occur at a later time.
-Taking the drug for longer than a year, however, may result in better long-term results.
+When these two drugs are used alone without other treatments, a relapse of hyperthyroidism may occur at a later time.
+Taking either drug for longer than a year may result in better long-term results.
 Anti-thyroid drugs may also be used before or after radioiodine therapy as a supplemental treatment.

 These medications don't inhibit the production of thyroid hormones, but they do block the effect of hormones on the body.
 They may provide fairly rapid relief of irregular heartbeats, tremors, anxiety or irritability, heat intolerance, sweating, diarrhea, and muscle weakness.

 - Propranolol (Inderal, InnoPran XL)